18 But as God is faithful, our word to you was not Yes and No.

 God’s Word is faithful to us.
 His Word is unequivocal and does not fluctuate with a change in culture.
 He also stands behind those who proclaim His Word (2 Co 3:4-6).

 If a Christian leader changes his plans arbitrarily, then people will lose confidence in him.
 This is especially true if his character demonstrates instability.
-If followers attribute fickleness to his integrity, then they may assign biblical doctrine to relativism or subject to change according to the dictates of culture.
+If followers attribute fickleness to his integrity, then they may equate biblical doctrine with relativism, as though it is subject to change according to the dictates of culture.

 There are popular preachers out there who are shifty opportunists.
 These people play with the souls of those who listen.
 Genuine preachers say what they mean and mean what they say.
 We often find the quality of character in the person who is consistent in his preaching.